oleg-shilo/cs-script.vscode/docs/PluginAuthoringOverview.md

 *Developer experience*

-Sadly, my least favorite out of all three.
+Sadly, my least favorite out of all three platforms.

-Hosting model is rather average in terms of the design quality.
+The hosting model is rather average in terms of the design quality.
 They failed to recognize the importance of a platform neutral runtime for hosting plugins and opted to the native runtime.
 Meaning C/C++.
-Even if one uses a bridge to .NET or Python, the plugin for x64 needs to be maintained completely separately (separate builds and bin repositories).
-Think about it, ST3 and  VSCode plugins work on all OSs but for N++ that works only on Windows you need to maintain two separate plugins (x86 vs x64).
+Even if one uses a bridge to .NET or Python, the plugin for x64 needs to be maintained completely separately (separate builds and binary repositories).

+Think about it, ST3 and VSCode plugins work on all OSs but for N++ (that works only on Windows) you need to maintain two separate plugins (x86 vs x64).

 API itself leaves so much to be desired.
 It is very limited and extremely old fashioned.
-N++ only offer very lean own API and instead simply tunnels developers to the old Scintilla rendering engine API.
+N++ only offers a very lean own API and simply tunnels the developer to the old Scintilla rendering engine API.
 And Scintilla is the beast of an old school.
 I pretends it is still 2000.
-Sometimes it even forces you to deal with text as a array of bytes not characters (selection length is a amount of selected bytes).
+Sometimes it even forces you to deal with text as a array of bytes not characters (selection length is an amount of selected bytes).

 Scintilla does an excellent rendering job but that's it.
 It's hard to be impressed by its other functionality.
 Tooltips are not interactive.
 Styling for tooltips and auto-completion is not possible.
 On a bright side N++ lets you to hook up into its own windows management so you can create custom panels/view.
-Meaning that by going low level you can achieve virtually any appearance you want (e.g. tree view, lists, host web browser).
+Meaning that by going _low-level_ you can achieve virtually any appearance you want (e.g. tree view, lists, host web browser).

 *Plugin management*

 Plugin management is puzzling.
-They have implemented very nice Plugin Manager but the the public repositories are updated so infrequently that if one has made a mistake in his plugin he will need to wait ~3-4 month before his fix can reach the users.
+They have implemented very nice Plugin Manager but the public repositories are updated so infrequently that if one has made a mistake in his plugin he will need to wait ~3-4 month before his fix can reach the users.

 _Support and community_

 Documentation is rather minimalistic.
 Dedicated discussion boards are not very sound nor helpful.

 N++ support is shocking.
-The guys probably work very hard and don't have much time/opportunity for interacting with the plugin developers.
-Once, a specific N++ update has delivered a nasty bug that completely broke all plugins that are more complicated then a single dll and rely on own file/folder structure.
+The guys probably work very hard and don't have much time nor opportunity for interacting with the plugin developers.
+Once, a specific N++ update has delivered a nasty bug that completely broke all plugins that are more complicated then a single dll and rely on their own file/folder structure.
 One day everything works, next day it starts reporting multiple plugins as "Incompatible with N++".

 The problem  was logged with clear indication of its devastating severity.
 No response for weeks.
 I had to chase (unsuccessfully) the team coordinator on his Tweeter and other public platforms.
 No luck.
 Only when my plugin users and other plugin authors started complaining on N++ forum the problem was acknowledged and... reluctantly fixed.

-The only positive dev experience is that one can use the debugger and being native virtually any functionality can be achieved.
+The only positive dev experience is that one can use the debugger.
+Another one is that being native means that virtually any functionality can be achieved.

 *Bottom line*

-Despite being awkwardly designed delivers an excellent user experience.
-If you are developer - embrace yourself.
-You are on your own.
-Platform is demanding the highest effort cost from the developers while almost not limiting them in what can be achieved.
+Light, dynamic and extremely customizable.
+Targeting, arguably, a slightly more advanced audience.
+Delivers almost flawless user experience while imposing certain limitations on the plugin developers.

+The platform is slightly friendlier towards development of the simpler/smaller plugins.
+While the complex comprehensive plugins are definitely possible but at the higher effort cost.​

 __Sublime Text 3 (ST3)__